Chemical

 Physics

-Interesting things occur in the places where change is happening.
-Where solid ice meets liquid water, where crystals form on a solid surface, where molecules condense into new phases of matter.
-These are the places where chemistry meets physics, and much is learned about the fundamental forces that guide and underpin research in energy storage and conversion and much of the other research conducted at PNNL.
+Interesting things occur in the places where change is happening: where solid ice meets liquid water, where crystals form on a solid surface, and where molecules condense into new phases of matter.
+These are the places where chemistry meets physics and where much is learned about the fundamental forces that guide and underpin research.
+Our goal is to understand the underlying chemical physics of complex processes relevant to energy production and use, waste management, and national security.